arabbitplays/Zettelkasten/🔴Fleeting/Model Quality.md

 - Number of element contained in the package
 - Depth of packaging, the longest path from the root to an element
 - Depth of inheritance (see [[OO Quality Metrics]])
+- Depth of containment, the longest chain of containment references
+- Number of containers per concrete class
+- Total number of disjoint roots - ideally one

 ---